-Raymark Industries, also known as Raybestos-Manhattan Industries, is a brake and brake lining manufacturer based out of Stratford, Connecticut.
-Although the company went through various name changes to distance itself from its long history of asbestos use in its products, the asbestos-related lawsuits continued to surface, resulting in Raymark filing for bankruptcy.
+Raymark Industries is a brake and brake lining manufacturer based out of Stratford, Connecticut.
+Although the company went through various name changes to distance itself from its long history of asbestos use, the mesothelioma lawsuits didn’t stop.
+It eventually resulted in Raymark filing for bankruptcy.

-Established in 1902, Raymark first started out as the A.H.
-Raymond Company, named after its creators, but the name was changed numerous times shortly after, to Raytech, Raybestos Industries, Raybestos-Manhattan, and finally to Raymark.
+Established in 1902, Raymark started as the A.H.
+Raymond Company, named after its creators.
+The name was changed numerous times shortly after, to Raytech, Raybestos Industries, Raybestos-Manhattan, and finally to Raymark.

-However, it wasn’t much longer before asbestos-related claims against Raymark began piling up as more and more people began developing malignant mesothelioma and other toxic diseases.
+Afterward, asbestos-related claims against Raymark began piling up, as people began developing malignant mesothelioma and other toxic diseases.

 Raymark Lawsuits and Bankruptcy

-Although the company fought aggressively against the mounting lawsuits, there were too many people that were injured, and in turn, Raymark filed for Chapter 7 bankruptcy in 1998.
-Shortly after, Raytech, sought Chapter 11 bankruptcy.
-When it emerged, the Raytech Corporation Asbestos Personal Injury Settlement Trust was created.
-Per court documents, the asbestos trust fund has $52 million in assets, meant to handle asbestos-related, personal injury claims.
+Although the company fought aggressively against the mounting lawsuits, there were too many people that were injured.
+In turn, Raymark filed for Chapter 7 bankruptcy in 1998.

 Raymark Environmental Exposure